kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 **Store version in a file**

-Hence, in this post, I am going to just write it to a file directly.
+Instead, I am going to just write it to a file directly.

 ```bash
 # Deploying to blue with 1.0.0